Crystal Zang

 Biocomplexity Institute and Initiative, University of Virginia, Arlington, VA

 Led two projects in support of the department of Social and Decision Analytics at the University of Virginia.
-Collaborated with research scientists and supervised and instructed undergraduate interns in data science framework.
-Built R Shiny Apps and presented to stakeholders.
+Collaborated with research scientists and supervised and instructed undergraduate interns.
+Built R Shiny App and presented it to stakeholders.

 In the R&D Text Corpora Filtering and Data Mining, performed natural language processing including sentence BERT embedding to retrieve articles about artificial intelligence (AI) from Federal RePORTER abstracts.
 Performed non-negative matrix factorization topic modeling on AI abstracts and identified emerging topics.